 You can download the ZXW Tools dongle software from the below link:

 - ZXW Tools v3.0 + Microfish v3.0 (latest version)

 - ZXW Tools v2.6 + Blackfish v2.0

 - ZXW Tools v2.5 + Blackfish v1.6

 - ZXW Tools v2.4 + Blackfish v1.5

-The schematics in the software are updated automatically when the program is run, so there is no need to download new software upon a new iphone or ipad release.
-New versions of the ZXW tools software are updated occassionally, but not often.
+The schematics in the software are updated automatically when the program is run, so there is no need to download new software upon a new iPhone or iPad release.
+New versions of the ZXW tools software are updated occasionally, but not often.

 Updated January 24, 2017!

 ZXW v2.4 + Blackfish v1.5 is out!